qwerty1423/no-autopilot-mod/README.md

 [Yellowcake](https://github.com/NaghDiefallah/Yellowcake)

-If you are on linux, add override in steam launch options: `WINEDLLOVERRIDES="winhttp=n,b" %command%`.
-~~Wondering whether or not you're using linux?
+If you are on linux, add override in steam launch options: `WINEDLLOVERRIDES="winhttp=n,b" %command%` ~~Wondering whether or not you're using linux?
 Then just ignore this because you're not.~~

 ### Manual installation